 October 2013- Saint Ronan’s School judged ‘excellent’ by inspectors.

-After intense scrutiny, the Independent Schools Inspectorate judged Saint Ronan’s as an ‘excellent’ school in every area assessed during their four day visit in October 2013.
-In all, this meant thirteen “excellent” grades.
+After intense scrutiny, the Independent Schools Inspectorate judged Saint Ronan’s to be an ‘excellent’ school in every area, assessed during their four day visit in October 2013.
+In all, this meant thirteen ‘excellent’ grades.

 The inspection Team reached the following conclusions:

 |How well the early years provision meets the needs of the range of children who attend||Excellent|